 Grassy Park salon owner is grateful to financier who took a chance on her

-The owner of a community salon in Grassy Park says it is the fact that a financier took a chance on her when banks looked the other way, which has helped her keep the doors open.
+The owner of a community salon in Grassy Park says it is the fact that a small business funding provider took a chance on her when banks looked the other way, which has helped her keep the doors open.

 Samantha Herbert took over the running of Masterpieces Hair & Beauty in 2014.
 “I started this business when my previous boss sold the place to me.
 I wanted to change the place but had no finances or capital,” she says.